ShreyanshBardia/Geospatial-Analysis-for-Stores/README.md

 Geo -spatial analysis can also be used to close stores(merge) of same company which are in near proximity to each other.

 In this project I have chosen Mumbai as the city to do the analysis.
 I have taken 3 brands into account Starbucks, McDonalds and Dominos.
 I began with looking for dataset of addresses of the stores but since there was no open source dataset available I scraped data myself from their respective website.

+This can be easily replicated for other cities and stores as well